- 400 gm. sugar

 - After the tray is full, make a cross on the cookie and add pieces of mixed glazed fruits in the middle of each cross and press it inside a little.

-- Pre-heat oven at 315 degrees Celsius and once heated, bake the Nankhatai for approximately 22 minutes.
+- Pre-heat oven at 315 degrees Fahrenheit and once heated, bake the Nankhatai for approximately 22 minutes.

 - You will find the bottom turning slightly brown.
 Remove from fire and let it cool.
 The cookie will look white and if you touch when warm, the dough may stick to your finger.
 Don’t worry as once it is completely cool, the cookie will be perfect.